centreon/centreon-stream-connector-scripts/modules/docs/sc_common.md

 ## sleep method

-The **sleep** method make the script pause for the given amount of seconds.
+The **sleep** method makes the script pause for the given number of seconds.

 ### sleep: parameters